SEARCH

 While there are very specific studies about relationships between certain plants (or certain plants and animals), they are just that—very specific studies, often in controlled settings, usually pertaining to commercial growers.

 But, as humans tend to do, we’ve somehow created a whole world of gardening advice that combines old-fashioned folklore with made-up friends and enemy plant lists based on some combination of unsubstantiated anecdotal evidence and imagination.
 These companion planting lists can be so extensive that you’d never be able to plant anything if you tried to accommodate all the rules.
-This is not to say there aren’t relationships to be discovered.
+This is not to say there aren’t existing relationships and others yet to be discovered.
 We’ve just gotten way ahead of the facts by making things up.

 Do yourself a favor and just stick to the basics, giving plants the soil, water, light, and space they need.